Key Facts

 - J&J announced immediate appeal

-On December 23, 2025, a Baltimore County Circuit Court jury returned a historic $1.56 billion verdict against Johnson & Johnson in favor of Cherie Craft, a 54-year-old Maryland woman who developed mesothelioma after decades of using the company’s talc-based baby powder.
-The verdict is the largest individual award in the 15-year history of talc-cancer litigation.
+On December 22, 2025, a Baltimore City Circuit Court jury returned a historic $1.56 billion verdict against Johnson & Johnson in favor of Cherie Craft, a 54-year-old Maryland woman who developed peritoneal mesothelioma after decades of using the company’s talc-based baby powder.
+The case, Craft v.
+Ahold Delhaize US Inc. (No. 24-X-000005), produced the largest single-plaintiff award in the history of talc-cancer litigation against J&J.

 The Verdict Breakdown